The Best Skinny Fat Diet, According to Science

 This video (3) explains the latest science from the leading experts:

 Remember, a calorie is NOT a calorie (14, 15, 16); food type, quality, and quantity matter.
+Avoid fast, junk, and processed food.
 Once you successfully lose the regular white/yellow fat weight, increase your daily carb intake to 50 to 150 grams of fiber-focused carbs from well-chosen, clean, high-quality calorie whole food.
 How many carbs is best for your specific body depends on your unique genetics including body composition and metabolism.

-The more skinny fat tissue (cellulite, thin fat) you have, the more diligent you will have to be with your diet, exercise, and lifestyle consistently throughout your life.
+The more skinny fat tissue (cellulite, thin fat) you have, the more diligent you will have to be with your diet, exercise, and lifestyle consistently throughout your life to keep excess regular fat off and being overweight or obese at bay.

 Best Skinny Fat Diet – What Does Low Carb Mean?